chloetychang/cits3200-group-49/README.md

 cp .env.example .env
 ```

 For security, actual credentials shall be sent separately.
+After entering the credentials into the created `.env` file, save the document.

 ### 4. **Set up Database**
 Connecting to Dockerized PostgreSQL